darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 To rate multiple images at once, select those images in the lighttable or filmstrip and then press the appropriate shortcut key, or click the desired star rating in the bottom panel of the lighttable view.

-Filtering by star rating can be done at the [top panel](../../overview/user-interface/top-panel.md) above the film strip.
+You can filter images by star rating in the [top panel](../../overview/user-interface/top-panel.md).

 # color labels